paula4230/paula4230/README.md

 4. Ruby wrapper for Valhalla API

 Other key contributions:
-1. Mini bug fix for Stripe crystal wrapper
+1. Mini bug fix for Stripe crystal wrapper (Open-source)

 Unmerged projects:
-1. Xero integration on ERPNext
+1. Xero integration on ERPNext (Open-source)

 Would be glad to discuss other projects and workflows or share my CV outside Github :rocket: